 Apart from hunting horns, elaborate ivory sculpture for both devotional and decorative purposes was popular throughout Europe from the medieval era through the nineteenth century.
-By the eighteenth and nineteenth century, industrial demand for ivory increased for the mass production of such items as combs, piano keys, billiard balls, handles for knives, tools, hand mirrors, and various decorative objects and trimmings, as well as scientific measures and instruments.
+In the eighteenth and nineteenth centuries, industrial demand for ivory increased for the mass production of such items as combs, piano keys, billiard balls, handles for knives, tools, hand mirrors, and various decorative objects and trimmings, as well as scientific measures and instruments.

 Ivory figurative scepters (nkama ntinu) were among an array of artworks created as emblems of royal and chiefly authority (1978.412.657).
 Kings or chiefs wielded such scepters during official appearances and ceremonies.
 These sculptures portray invested leaders posed with symbolic attributes.
 The summits of these scepters are sometimes covered or filled with a mixture of clay-packed medicinal herbs that served to reinforce a leader’s spiritual power.
-The important practice of adding medicines with sacred significance to Kongo sculptures is most vividly evident on Kongo power figures (minkisi) (1979.206.127).
+The practice of adding medicines with sacred significance to Kongo sculptures is most vividly evident on Kongo power figures (minkisi) (1979.206.127).

 The aesthetic qualities of ivory itself can vary dramatically from sculpture to sculpture.
-Coloration and condition of any ivory sculpture are highly variable irrespective of age.
+The coloration and condition of any ivory sculpture are highly variable irrespective of age.
 Surfaces may range in color from white to yellow to brown and exhibit some cracking or peeling contingent upon the collective effects of handling, use, age, and environment.
 For example, a scepter’s handle may exhibit a more shaded and shinier surface than its finial due to repeated contact with skin through handling.
 Particularly reflective surfaces may have been highly polished to exploit the natural lubricants intrinsic to ivory’s structure.
 In some instances, glistening and reddened scepters’ finials were likely rubbed and polished repeatedly with palm oil.

-The corpus of Kongo ivories dating from the sixteenth to early twentieth century demonstrates Kongo sculptors’ adaptability in providing artworks of great artistic accomplishment for both indigenous and foreign clients.
+The corpus of Kongo ivories dating from the sixteenth to the early twentieth century demonstrates Kongo sculptors’ adaptability in providing artworks of great artistic accomplishment for both indigenous and foreign clients.
 Limited availability of ivory and social disruptions brought about by colonial rule resulted in a significant decline of sculptural output in ivory, especially for indigenous leaders, after the early twentieth century.

 Loango Coast Souvenir Ivories

-Ivory tusk sculptures from the Loango Coast enjoyed great popularity as souvenirs among Western traders during the mid-nineteenth to early twentieth century (1993.382a,b; 1978.412.348).
+Ivory tusk sculptures from the Loango coast enjoyed great popularity as souvenirs among Western traders from the mid-nineteenth to the early twentieth century (1993.382a,b; 1978.412.348).
 Scenes commonly portrayed in relief on the ivories capture the dynamic and cosmopolitan coastal activity related to the transatlantic trade.
 Scenes include: processions of African figures wearing assorted local and Western attire, caravans of African porters bearing boxes and bundles of trade goods overhead, captive Africans in chains and chokeholds, Western merchants and trading houses, and an assortment of animals typical to the region, among a vast array of other assorted imagery.

-Beyond foreign influences, Loango Coast souvenir ivories also reflect indigenous artistic traditions for relief-carved artworks.
-Many full relief-carved Loango tusks exhibit a dominant spiral motif that echoes the geometric spiral decorations seen on the Afro-Portuguese Kongo oliphants.
+Beyond foreign influences, Loango coast souvenir ivories also reflect indigenous artistic traditions for relief-carved artworks.
+Many full relief-carved Loango tusks exhibit a dominant spiral motif that echoes the geometric spiral decorations seen on Afro-Portuguese Kongo oliphants.
 The tusks’ relief carving and narrative function reflect traditional Kongo “scepter-slates” (lusumu), whose more abstract imagery served as an elder’s mnemonic device for recounting history and cosmology to his community.
 Also, the summits of many relief-carved tusks portray a seated mother and child, a familiar motif for traditional sculptures that honored female ancestors (1979.206.29).